javacc/javacc/docs/faq.md

 <br>

-### <a name="question-3.14"></a>What is MORE?
+### What is MORE?

 ---

-Regular expression productions are classified as one of four types (`TOKEN`, `SKIP`, and `SPECIAL_TOKEN` are discussed in [What are TOKEN, SKIP, and SPECIAL_TOKEN?](#question-3.10)).
+Regular expression productions are classified as one of four types (`TOKEN`, `SKIP`, and `SPECIAL_TOKEN` are discussed in [What are TOKEN, SKIP, and SPECIAL_TOKEN?](#what-are-token-skip-and-special_token)).

 `MORE` means that no token should be produced yet - instead, the characters matched will form part of the next token to be recognized. `MORE` means that there will be more to the token.
 After a sequence of one or more `MORE` productions have been applied, we must reach a production that is marked `TOKEN`, `SKIP`, `SPECIAL_TOKEN`.
 The token produced (or not produced in the case of `SKIP`) will contain the saved up characters from the preceding `MORE` productions.

 Note that if the end of the input is encountered when the token manager is looking for more of a token, then a `TokenMgrError` is thrown.
 The assumption made by JavaCC is that the `EOF` token should correspond exactly to the end of the input, not to some characters leading up to the end of the input.

-Let's revisit and fix the comment example from [What are lexical states?](#question-3.11).
+Let's revisit and fix the comment example from [What are lexical states?](#what-are-lexical-states).
 The problem was that unterminated comments were simply skipped rather than producing an error.
 We can correct this problem using `MORE` productions to combine the entire comment into a single token.

 ```java
 // when /* is seen in the DEFAULT state, skip it and switch to the IN_COMMENT state